FAQs What is yoga (in a nutshell, please)? This is a big question, with lots of answers;

 What should I wear to class?
 The best yoga gear is comfortable and easy to move in.
 So wear what you’d wear to the gym.
 We’d advise avoiding very loose-fitting tops and trousers, since these can make it difficult for a teacher to check your alignment, and – especially in a dynamic class – can also become distracting by riding up (every seasoned yogini is familiar with the “Down Dog Flash”).

 Do I need to bring a mat … or anything else?
-Our studio provides beautiful, grippy Manduka Mats for you to practice on free of charge.
-But if you have your own mat that you know and love, and you’d prefer to practice that (totally understandable!), that’s absolutely fine too.
+Our studio has Manduka Mats for you to practice on free of charge.
+But if you have your own mat that you know and love, and you’d prefer to practice on that’s absolutely fine too.
 You might want to bring a (yoga) towel along, if you prefer to practice with something underneath your hands.

 When should I arrive at the studio?
-Please arrive ten to fifteen minutes before your class is due to start.
+Please arrive five to ten minutes before your class is due to start.
 This will give us time to check you in, and you time to swing by the changing room and settle onto your mat.

 Will there be somewhere safe for me to keep my stuff while I’m in class?
-We have lockers in our changing room, and you can grab a key at reception.
+We have lockers in our changing room, however you can take valuables into the studio as long a your phone is on silent or turned off.

 I’ve heard I’m not supposed to eat before a yoga class … The standard advice is not to eat a big meal within the three hours before your class begins, because this can lead to discomfort during your practice.
 This doesn’t mean you should deny yourself completely though: if your energy levels are low, do snack on small, high-value nibbles in preparation for class.